-Taking aim at Trump, White House candidate Bloomberg will air Super Bowl ad
+Trump, Bloomberg plan campaign ads during Super Bowl

-NEW YORK (Reuters) - Democratic presidential contender Michael Bloomberg will air a 60-second television commercial during this year’s Super Bowl broadcast, the latest example of how the billionaire is using his vast wealth to advance his campaign.
+NEW YORK (Reuters) - U.S. President Donald Trump and Democratic presidential contender Michael Bloomberg each are planning to air a 60-second television commercial during this year’s Super Bowl broadcast, a prime example of their ability to devote vast resources to reach millions of viewers.

+Trump campaign officials said the campaign paid $10 million for air time during the Super Bowl for an ad that will promote Trump’s re-election in November.

+The 54th Super Bowl on Feb.
+2 in Miami will be broadcast on the Fox network.

+“We have been in discussions with Fox since the fall and reserved time in December.
+We paid for the ad last week.
+We bought 60 seconds of time,” a senior campaign official said.

-The Bloomberg campaign said on Tuesday that the buy was in response to reports that U.S. President Donald Trump’s re-election campaign had secured its own spot during the telecast, which is one of the most watched events of the year.
+The Bloomberg campaign said earlier on Tuesday that its buy was in response to reports that Trump’s re-election campaign had secured its own spot during the telecast, which is one of the most watched events of the year.
 Last year’s National Football League championship game drew nearly 100 million viewers.

-Bloomberg’s aides did not say how much the commercial had cost, but executives from Fox, which is airing the 54th Super Bowl on Feb.
-2 in Miami, told Variety in November that a 30-second ad would cost more than $5 million.
+Bloomberg’s aides did not say how much the commercial had cost, but Fox executives told Variety in November that a 30-second ad would cost more than $5 million.

 Bloomberg entered the presidential race in November, months after the other candidates in the field launched their own bids.
 There are 14 Democrats still vying for the chance to take on Trump in November.